FP-22-23/term-project-elenallebrez/README.md

 - def max_degree_p(list, year=2010):Given a list of tuples and a determined year, this function returns the maximun degree percentage of the determined year, in this case 2010.

+- def group_ssc_p(list): Given a list of tuples, this function converts it into a dictionary that group the people by their secondary specialization in secondary school.

 ### Test module
 The following test functions have been defined in the test module, each of which is used to test the function with the same name.
 - def test_hsc_p_filter()